Dumboiroy/tp/docs/UserGuide.md

 ```
 Deleted Person: NAME; Phone: PHONE; Email: EMAIL; Address: ADDRESS; Tags: [TAGS]; Rank: RANK
 ```
-The contact is deleted from the address book.
+where the contact is deleted from HeartLink

+The image below shows how it should look like when you execute the command: `delete John Doe`

 ![img.png](images/UI/DeletePerson.png)